NLTP/Rules/README.md

      - (1) Smurfing - The act of playing or signing up under a different name than a player's most well known name, without disclosing that name in the signup.
 A player's name on TagPro League is a good example of their most well known name.
      - (2) Impersonation: All players will be expected to play under the registered name that they used in their signup.
 Please take this into account when submitting your signup.
 Failure to comply when requested may result in penalties, including but not limited to team waiver wire strikes, team point deductions and suspension from the league.
           - (i) Failure to comply during the playoffs may result in forfeiture.
-- (e) Switching teams to get a better start position is allowed; however, players are prohibited from refreshing before a half starts, unless it is completely needed in order to fix a black screen or some other malfunction.

 ##### _Section II - Approved (Legal) Scripts_

-- (a) Games are played with the "no scripts" option in groups and therefore no scripts are allowed.
+- (a) Games are played with the "no scripts" option in groups and therefore no tagpro scripts are allowed.
+- (b) Key remapping scripts are permitted.

 ##### _Section III - Prohibited (Illegal) Scripts_